bravlioguzman/SecureworksDellCodingChallenge/README.md

 **6) ASSUMPTIONS IN GENERAL**

-* User is running the coding challenge and the test cases in a MacOS environment.
+* User is running the coding challenge and the test cases in a macOS environment.
-* User has placed the files inside the same folder created by the user.
+* User has placed all the files inside the same folder created by the user.
 * test (i.e. Words.txt) Text File exists inside the same folder as the other files created by the user.

 =====================================================

 **7) ASSUMPTIONS ABOUT CODING CHALLENGE**

-* Text file will be called Words.txt.
-If the user wants to use a different file, please removed the original file and rename the new file to Words.txt
+* Test text file will be called Words.txt.
+This file is specifically used to run the test cases.
+If the user wants to use a different file, please remove the original file, rename the new file to Words.txt and run the test cases again.
 * There is one specific test case that checks the size of the file.
 Since the requirements do not specify the size, the assumption is that the file is no bigger than 1 gigabyte.
 * There is one specific test case that checks the extension of the file.
 Since the requirements do not specify the file extension, the assumption is that the file will be a simple text file.
 * There is one specific test case which checks specifically for the string returned to only have letters and/or numbers.
 Since the requirements did not specify what type of characters the text file should have, there is an assumption done that the file would only have alphanumeric characters.